jjp601/Car_Catalog_Project/README.md

 # Car Catalog Project
 ## Summary
 The Car Catalog Application is my project associated with the Item Catalog project from the Udacity Full-Stack Nanodegree program.
 The goal of the project was to build a Web application using Flask and SQLAlchemy along with OAuth for authentication and authorization.
 In this project I wanted to differentiate from other Item Catalog projects by building a unique project that would employ real world application.
+The application has been deployed on an AWS Lightsail instance.
+You may visit the deployed application [here](http://18.217.35.245)

 ## Requirements